 Here is a peek at how much time students at AdmitEDGE typically spent in preparing for a perfect Quant score of 170:

 When compared to the Verbal section, it’ is a lot easier to score full marks on the Quants section.
 However, a few silly mistakes or improper time management often hold back students from achieving 170, even though they might be familiar with all the required concepts.
 Here’s how you can stay clear of such traps and go for the score you have always wanted.
 Just to give you a quick recap, the GRE® Quantitative Reasoning section includes the following topics and question types:

 |Multiple Choice, Single Selection|

 |Multiple Choice, Multiple Selection|

-We found that on average, students spend quite a lot of time on three main topics during their GRE® Preparation:
+We found that on average, students spend quite a lot of time on the three main topics during their GRE® preparation:

 - Applied mathematics - which includes topics like Speed, Time, Distance, Work, and Venn Diagrams.